haukot/copilot_specifications/README.md

 rm ~/.local/share/JetBrains/IdeaIC2023.1/github-copilot-intellij/copilot-agent/bin
 ```

 After that run IDEA.
 It'll show error in the logs, but will not break anything.
-You can also use `COPILOT_AGENT_VERBOSE=true` to get more logs
+You can also use `COPILOT_AGENT_VERBOSE=true` to get more logs in the browser console

 ```bash
 COPILOT_AGENT_VERBOSE=true ~/apps/idea-IC-231.9011.34/bin/idea.sh